bmurrtech/how-to-homelab/how-to_ghost_blog.md

 2. **Navigate to the DNS Management Section**: Find the DNS settings page.
 3. **Create an A Record**:
    - **Type**: Select "A" from the dropdown menu.
    - **Name**: Enter `blog` as the name.
-Cloudflare automatically appends the domain to it, resulting in `blog.yourdomain.com`.
+Cloudflare automatically appends the domain, resulting in `blog.yourdomain.com`.
-   - **IPv4 address**: Enter the IPv4 address of your VPS server where the blog is hosted.
+   - **IPv4 address**: Enter the IP address of your VPS where the blog is hosted.
-   - **TTL**: Choose "Auto" or specify your preferred TTL value.
-   - **Proxy status**: Decide if you want the traffic to be proxied through Cloudflare (orange cloud icon) for additional features like performance optimization and security, or DNS only (grey cloud icon).
-Proxied is recommended for most cases.
+   - **Proxy status**: Decide if you want the traffic proxied through Cloudflare (recommended for additional security and performance optimization).
-   - **Save**: Add the record by clicking on the "Save" button.
+   - **Save**: Add the record by clicking "Save".

 ### Step 2: Configure CNAME Record for WWW Subdomain

-If you want `www.blog.yourdomain.com` to reroute to `blog.yourdomain.com`, you should create a CNAME record:
+If you want `www.blog.yourdomain.com` to reroute to `blog.yourdomain.com`, create a CNAME record:

 1. **Create a CNAME Record**:
-   - **Type**: Select "CNAME" from the dropdown menu.
+   - **Type**: Select "CNAME".
-   - **Name**: Enter `www.blog` as the name.
-This will automatically become `www.blog.yourdomain.com`.
+   - **Name**: Enter `www.blog`.
-   - **Target**: Enter `blog.yourdomain.com` as the target.
-This is where the CNAME points to.
+   - **Target**: Enter `blog.yourdomain.com`.
-   - **TTL**: Choose "Auto" or your preferred TTL.
-   - **Proxy status**: As with the A record, decide on the proxy status.
-Typically, you'd keep it consistent with what you chose for your A record.
+   - **Proxy status**: Typically, keep it consistent with your A record.
-   - **Save**: Click on the "Save" button to add the CNAME record.
+   - **Save**: Click "Save" to add the record.

-### Step 3: Ensure Main Domain Routes Correctly

-Since you mentioned wanting the main domain to route to a different webserver, make sure you have an appropriate A record (or CNAME, depending on your setup) for `yourdomain.com` pointing to the IP address of the different webserver:

-- **Type**: A
-- **Name**: `@` (represents your root domain, `yourdomain.com`)
-- **IPv4 address**: The IP address of the different web server
-- **TTL**: Auto or your preference
-- **Proxy status**: Decide based on your needs

 ### Additional Notes

-- **Cloudflare Proxy**: If you enable Cloudflare's proxy (orange cloud), it will also provide additional features like DDoS protection and CDN services.
-This might slightly alter how you configure your web server or application, especially regarding SSL/TLS certificates and headers.
-- **SSL/TLS Configuration**: Ensure you have configured SSL/TLS certificates for your domain and subdomains to serve traffic over HTTPS.
-Cloudflare offers flexible SSL settings and can automatically provision certificates for domains proxied through it.
+- **SSL/TLS Configuration**: Ensure SSL/TLS certificates are set up for secure connections.
+Cloudflare offers flexible SSL settings for domains proxied through it.

-After setting up these DNS records in Cloudflare, you'll have `blog.yourdomain.com` pointing to your VPS (and `www.blog.yourdomain.com` redirecting to it), while `yourdomain.com` points to a different web server, allowing you to serve content from two separate sources under the same domain.
+## Configuring a Firewall on a Digital Ocean Droplet

+### Step 1: Enable UFW and Set Defaults

+This sets the firewall to deny all incoming connections by default.

+### Step 2: Allow Necessary Ports

+Allow traffic for:
+- **SSH (Port 22)**: To manage your server.
+- **HTTP (Port 80) and HTTPS (Port 443)**: For web traffic.

+For MySQL, allow connections only from the application server if necessary:

+### Step 3: Enable UFW

+### Step 4: Verify Firewall Status

+### Best Practices for Firewall Configuration

+- **Principle of Least Privilege**: Open only essential ports.
+- **Secure SSH Access**: Change the SSH port from 22 to a non-standard port and use key-based authentication.
+- **Database Security**: Limit MySQL access to localhost or use an SSH tunnel for remote connections.

 ## Configuring a Firewall on a Digital Ocean Droplet